-With the 2017 U.S. Open upon us, WSWD sat down with an official USTA ball person (whose identity we can’t disclose so as not to jeopardize his good standing with the association), who shared the art behind being invisible in a match watched by millions of people worldwide.
+With the 2018 U.S. Open under way, WSWD sat down with an official USTA ball person (whose identity we can’t disclose so as not to jeopardize his good standing with the association), who shared the art behind being invisible in a match watched by millions of people worldwide.

 What Should We Do?!: How long have you been a ball boy?

-Anonymous Ball Person: Actually, the USTA is very careful about being politically correct.
+Anonymous Ball Person (ABP): Actually, the USTA is very careful about being politically correct.
 They don’t refer to us as ball boys; we’re called ball people or ball person.